WIAA state track and field: Cashton senior Adelynn Hyatt trading individual achievements for team ones - News Break

 WIAA state track and field: Cashton senior Adelynn Hyatt trading individual achievements for team ones

-Jun.
-23—No one would have blamed Adelynn Hyatt had she pursued as many individual state titles as possible.
-The Cashton High School track and field senior has the talent to do so, as well as the motivation after nearly earning three of them in the WIAA Division 3 state meet in 2019 — she finished second in the girls high jump and posted the top preliminary time in the 100- and 300-meter hurdles.www.gazettextra.com
+No one would have blamed Adelynn Hyatt had she pursued as many individual state titles as possible.
+The Cashton High School track and field senior has the talent to do so, as well as the motivation after nearly earning three of them in the WIAA Division 3 state meet in 2019 — she finished second in the girls high jump and posted the top preliminary time in the 100- and 300-meter hurdles.lacrossetribune.com